Havola Escarpment

 The Havola Escarpment is an isolated, snow-covered escarpment about 30 nmi northwest of the Thiel Mountains in Antarctica.
 The escarpment is arc shaped, 30 nmi, and faces south.

 Discovery and naming

-The Havola Escarpment was observed and mapped by the United States Antarctic Research Program (USARP) Horlick Mountains Traverse party, 1958–59, and was named by the Advisory Committee on Antarctic Names (US-ACAN) for Major Antero Havola, United States Army, the leader of the 700 nmi tractor traverse from Byrd Station to South Pole Station from December 8, 1960, to January 11, 1961.
-On December 25, 1960, the Havola party passed a few miles northward of this escarpment.
+The Havola Escarpment was observed and mapped by the United States Antarctic Research Program (USARP) Horlick Mountains Traverse party, 1958–59, and was named by the Advisory Committee on Antarctic Names (US-ACAN) for Major Antero Havola, United States Army, the leader of the 700 nmi tractor traverse from Byrd Station to South Pole Station from 8 December 1960, to 11 January 1961.
+On 25 December 1960, the Havola party passed a few miles northward of this escarpment.